 After a flight, passengers can automatically receive postflight travel options and the fastest way to baggage claim.

-An airline can share personalized rewards and benefits via a loyalty program integrated with its mobile app.
+An airline can share personalised rewards and benefits via a loyalty program integrated with its mobile app.
 It can also drive future interest by sending passengers travel recommendations based on their travel history.

 Let's take a look at the difference digital transformation can make for both passengers and employees.